Indonesia’s Shark Fin

 SHARK CUTTING OPERATIONS RAISE CONSERVATION CONCERNS IN PANGKALPINANG, INDONESIA.

-This long-standing tradition, largely unknown to many, involves the gathering, drying, and exporting of shark fins to Asian countries, including Hong Kong, Singapore, and China.
-The shark meat is sold locally, finding its way into soups and fish balls, fetching a price of IDR 35,000 per kilogram.
-The consumers span the city of Pangkalpinang and extend beyond the borders of Bangka Belitung Province.
+This age-old practice, known to few, involves catching, drying, and exporting shark fins to Asian countries, notably Hong Kong, Singapore, and China.
+Even the shark meat is sold locally, put into soups, and sometimes even made into fish balls, leaving a price tag of IDR 35,000 per kilogram.
+The consumers are spread all across the city of Pangkalpinang, going beyond the borders of Bangka Belitung Province.

-In 2011, the Food and Agriculture Organization of the United Nations (FAO) recorded a substantial volume of shark and ray products from Indonesia, totaling 103,245 tons per year, up from 91,247 tons per year in 2008.
-The depletion of shark populations and the inclusion of some species, such as guitar stingrays, in the Convention on International Trade of Endangered Species (CITES) Appendix II underlines the urgent need for conservation measures to protect these marine species from further depletion.
+For instance, the Food and Agriculture Organization of the United Nations (FAO) recorded a high amount in tons of both shark and ray products originating from Indonesia in 2011: 103,245 per year versus 91,247 per year in 2008.
+The depletion of these sharks’ population in the wild and the foraging of other species such as guitar stingrays have been identified as part of the list of the Convention on International Trade of Endangered Species (CITES) Appendix II, making it urgent for conservation matters to be raised as an immediate save to ensure this depletion does not extend further towards deserting the aquatic system of these marine species.

-As the shark-cutting activities persist, they serve as a stark reminder of the delicate balance between economic pursuits and environmental preservation, prompting calls for sustainable practices and conservation efforts to safeguard the health of the oceans and the species that inhabit them.
+As the shark-cutting activities progress, they are a reminder that the line is thin between economic pursuit and environmental preservation—a call for sustainable practices and conservation efforts in the interest of the health of the oceans and their species.